-Support plate Action

-type

-Insert the supplied gasket between the two flanges.
+Support plate type Action Insert the supplied gasket between the two flanges.
 Bolt the support plate to a metal sole plate that has a machined surface.

-Support plate type Action Install the supplied gasket between the two flanges.
+Install the supplied gasket between the two flanges.
 Make sure that the mating flange on the tank is level.
 Use gasket material between the flanges in order to make minor adjustments.

-Figure 10: Layout for a standard support plate with the vapor-proof option
+Figure 5: Layout for a standard support plate with the vapor-proof option

-- 4. Hand tighten the anchor bolts.
-Check the level and re-shim if necessary. - 5.
-Tighten all anchor bolts in a star pattern in order to avoid distorting the support plate.
+4. Hand tighten the anchor bolts.
+Check the level and re-shim if necessary.

+5. Tighten all anchor bolts in a star pattern in order to avoid distorting the support plate.